 The video game industry is growing, which means that employment prospects are also looking bright.
-According to Game Developer Research, approximately 53,000 people are working in the video game industry in the United States.
-With an average salary of $87,000 per year, this is an attractive employment option.
+According to the Entertainment Software Association, over 220,000 people are working in the video game industry in the United States.
+Employees in the video game industry earned an average compensation of $106,000 per year in 2018 making this a very attractive employment option.

 Salaries in the industry can range into six figures.
 Computer programmers are among the most highly paid video game workers.
 According to the Bureau of Labor Statistics, opportunities for computer software engineers will grow by almost one-third in the next 10 years.
 Some people who choose this line of work are involved in developing video games.

 Many people who end up choosing to work in the video game industry come to it from their love of playing games.
 They take the adage, "find something you love, and the money will follow" and turn it into reality.

 Young people who are introduced to computer and video games in childhood have many years of playing experience under their belts before they start to think about training for a job in the industry.
 During that time, they have gone from passively playing the game to becoming experts in different platforms and have formed their own ideas about what makes a good quality game.